The Burgal Hidage is a collection of a number of medieval texts that describe the location of defensive forts

 F. W. Maitland in 1897 after a great deal of research into the subject.

-The documents list the forts anti clockwise around Wessex
+The documents list the major defensive forts anti clockwise around Wessex

 The Anglo Saxon word Burgh or more correctly Burh describes a defensive position or fort usually on a hill with a